ignatandrei/RSCG_Examples/README.md

-# RSCG - 90 Examples of Roslyn Source Code Generators  / 12 created by Microsoft /
+# RSCG - 91 Examples of Roslyn Source Code Generators  / 12 created by Microsoft /

-## Latest Update : 2023-11-30 => 30 November 2023
+## Latest Update : 2023-12-12 => 12 December 2023

 If you want to see examples with code, please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***